Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

    ![figure6.png](Images/figure6.png)
    Figure 6: Power Automate flow trigger: When an item is created.
-The arrow points to where to write the flow's name, the trigger to choose, and where to click Create.
+The arrow points where to write the flow's name, the trigger to choose, and where to click the button Create.

    ![figure7](Images/figure7.png)
    Figure 7: When an item is created trigger.

-4. On the trigger 'When an item is created', select your SharePoint site and SharePoint list.
-Click on the drop-down icon next to Site Address to choose your SharePoint site, and then click on the drop-down icon next to List Name to select your SharePoint list.
+4. The trigger, 'When an item is created', select your SharePoint site and SharePoint list.
+Click on the drop-down icon next to **Site Address** to choose your SharePoint site, and then click on the drop-down icon next to **List Name** to select your SharePoint list.

    ![figure8](Images/figure8.png)
-   Figure 8: A red arrow pointing to the selected SharePoint site and SharePoint list in the trigger when an item is created.
+   Figure 8: A red arrow points to the selected SharePoint site and SharePoint list in the trigger when an item is created.

-   Note: The flow is triggered when an item is created in the Customer Complaint SharePoint list (SharePoint List A).
+   **Note:** The flow is triggered when an item is created in the Customer Complaint SharePoint list (SharePoint List A).

-5. Click on +New step, then search and add the action **Initialize variable**.
+5. Click on **+New step**, search and add the action **Initialize variable**.

    ![figure9.png](/Images/figure9.png)
-   Figure 9: A red rectangle showing the Initialize variable and a red arrow pointing to the search bar for connectors and actions.
+   Figure 9: A red rectangle showing the Initialize variable.

-6. In the **Name** field of the Initialize variable action add a word text and then the Type change to it String, this can be shown in the screenshot below.
+6. In the **Name** field of the Initialize variable action add a word text, here I used Attachment. change the type of the initialize variable to String, this can be shown in figure 10.

    ![figure10.png](/Images/figure10.png)
-   Figure 10:
+   Figure 10: The initialize variable

-7. Click "+New step", then search and add the Condition action.
+7. Click **+New step**, then search and add the **Condition** action.

    ![figure11.png](/Images/figure11.png)
    Figure 11: The Condition action.

 8. On the left-side of the Condition action "Choose a value".
-In the Dynamic content section, search and add the choice column you wish to base your condition on.
-For this example, I will select "Type of Complaint Value" (this is coming from the trigger when an item is created).
+Go to the Dynamic content, search and add the column you wish to base your condition on.
+For this example, I will select "Type of Complaint Value" a choice column (this is coming from the trigger when an item is created).

    Next, on Choose a Value on the right side, here I will write Alert as shown in figure 12.